Classical Academy High School

-As a California Distinguished School and Gold Ribbon Award recipient, CAHS was named one of only 12 high schools in North County San Diego to rank in the top 10% nationally by U.S. News & World Report in 2024.
+As a California Distinguished School and Gold Ribbon Award recipient, CAHS continues to be recognized for academic excellence and student success.
+We are also proud to have been named among the top high schools in the nation by U.S. News & World Report.

 Principal